leticiacb1/Diabetes-Health-Indicators/README.md

   $ aws s3 ls
 ```

-3. Run MlFlow server to use information from Database and the S3 bucket created:
+##### 6.1.c Run MlFlow server to use information from Database and the S3 bucket created

 ```bash
   # Terminal 1